I Want To Be Vegan But I Love Cheese – You’re Not Alone!

 Anyway, my technique is to just visualise the animal suffering I’d witnessed.
 The video I watched which made my decision for me.
 When I remember the look in that cow’s eyes it is easy for me to say no to cheese.
 That, for me, is enough to do the job.

-Maybe you want to be vegan for the health benefits.
+Maybe you want to be plant based for the health benefits.
 If so, you might find it more difficult to find that willpower.
 One technique for you might be to really research the effects cheese has on the human body.
 The fat, the cholesterol, the hormone levels and potential links to cancer [2].

 Really find out what cheese is doing to you, physiologically.